RF-Photonic Deep Learning Processor with Shannon-Limited Data Movement: Results

 The 3-layer experimental DNN inferred 200 $14\times14$ MNIST images, where the digital DNN has an accuracy of 95.5\% and the experimental DNN has an accuracy of 90.5\%.
-One contribution to the experimental inaccuracy is the uneven frequency responses of the DPMZMs across the broad bandwidth (see Supplementary Section B), which can be deterministically characterized, improving the accuracy.
+One contribution to the experimental inaccuracy are ripples found in the experimental nonlinear activation function, perhaps due to the path length difference of the interferometer (see Supplementary Section C for data on this).
 A higher power low-noise amplified balanced photodetector would also increase the SNR of the signal going into the second layer.
 Additionally, performing the DNN training in-situ on the hardware itself \cite{wright2022deep} could help better characterize it and increase the accuracy.
 The confusion matrix of the experimental DNN is shown in Figure \ref{fig:exp}(f).

-Thus, we have demonstrated for the first time a scalable ONN that implements both the linear and nonlinear operations in-line, where one interferometer implements the single-shot matrix-vector product and one modulator implements the nonlinear activation for an entire layer, enabling scalability in DNN width.
-In addition, the MAFT-ONN is also scalable in DNN depth due to the ability to directly send the analog output of one layer as the input to the next layer for an arbitrary number of layers, all without digital processing.